DIY Planter Box

 Set your home apart from the rest of the block with this simple to build snap together Planter Box with House Numbers.
 Adding that wow-factor doesn't have to be expensive or time consuming.
-This project takes less than one day, and can be fully customized to your style.
+This is an easy weekend project, and can be fully customized to your style.

 DIY House Number Planter Box by Rain on a Tin Roof

 We had the pleasure of working with Jenna from Rain on a Tin Roof on this project.
 Jenna puts together really easy to follow DIY tutorials and has a great eye for detail.
 We provided the SnapFence parts and she did the rest.
 She paired a 36" wide x 24" high planter box frame with cedar planks to create this adorable planter box, and added house numbers to get the curb appeal she wanted.

 Pairing this project with house numbers is a simple way to to add a special look to the front of your home.
 However, the dimensions of this project can be customized to create larger raised garden beds or planter boxes.